fedekunze/specs/insurance/insurance.md

 If the jailing was due to the first, the validator needs to refund the amount defined on each of the insurance terms.

-### Can a delegator that operates a validator buy an insurance for himself ?
+### Can a delegator that operates a validator "self-buy" an insurance for himself ?

-No, because of UX and practical reasons.
+We can't really prevent a validator from self-buying an insurance for himself either by directly buying it or by transfering funds to another account and then buying an insurance.

+The worst case scenario is desincentiviced for two reasons:

-This should be prevented because  "self-buying" an insurance would mean that the validator also "self-pays" for his refund by transfering the coins to himself (at least once if the validator is not slashed during the duration of the insurance).
-Additionaly, it would increase the `TotalRefund`  amount for the validator, thus reducing the cap of the total amount of insurances that are available to buy.
+1. **It causes an economic cycle**: "self-buying" an insurance would mean that the validator also "self-pays" for his refund by transfering the coins to himself, which has no economic benefit for them.

+2. **It caps new insurances**: as described above, buying an insurance decreases the total amount that the validator is able to refund in case of a slashing event.
+Thus reducing the cap of the total amount of insurances that are other delegators are able to buy from them, preventing them from getting more income.

+### Could this model increase the griefing attack vectors on validators ?

+One could buy an insurance from a validator and then have an incentive to attack them in order to claim the refund if the insurer is slashed.
+However, this is not economically profitable if the slashing amount coverage defined on the insturance terms is lower or equal than 100% because only bonded delegators can buy an insurance from a insurer validator.

+It is then recomended that only validators that are highly confident of the sucurity and availability of their setups, and that have succesfully tested them on adversarial testnets such as Game of Stakes, to issue terms with coverage higher than 100%, as they could be subject to these attack vectors.